 You may be curious about continuing your charitable contributions with a non-profit-branded credit card, yet the amount you’re actually donating to an organization by using the card usually isn’t all that much.

-The Susan G. Komen® Cash Rewards Visa® credit card from Bank of America, for example, only offers a donation equal to .08 percent of each purchase, plus $3 when you open the card and an additional $3 each year you renew.
+The Susan G. Komen Cash Rewards Visa® credit card from Bank of America, for example, offers a donation equal to only .08 percent of each purchase, plus $3 when you open the card and an additional $3 each year you renew.
 A better option may be the Citi® Double Cash Card, which earns 1 percent cash back when you make a purchase and then another 1 percent when you pay it off.
 By directly donating the dollar value of rewards you earn with this card, you’ll likely end up contributing more than you would with a nonprofit-branded card.

-“That’s my general advice about charity credit cards — it’s probably best to focus on earning as much cash back as you can and then giving that.”
+“That’s my general advice about charity credit cards — it’s probably best to focus on earning as much cash back as you can and then giving that,” Rossman said.